VikParuchuri/marker/README.md

 # Commercial usage

 All models were trained from scratch, so they're okay for commercial usage.
-The weights for the models are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period.
+The weights for the models are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period AND under $5M in lifetime VC/angel funding raised.

 If you want to remove the GPL license requirements for inference or use the weights commercially over the revenue limit, please contact me at marker@vikas.sh for dual licensing.